johnfedoruk/bangular/aio/content/guide/user-input.md

 Sometimes only the _Enter_ key matters, because it signals that the user has finished typing.
 One way to reduce the noise would be to examine every `$event.keyCode` and take action only when the key is _Enter_.

-There's an easier way: bind to Angular's `keyup.enter` pseudo-event.
+There's an easier way: bind to Bangular's `keyup.enter` pseudo-event.
-Then Angular calls the event handler only when the user presses _Enter_.
+Then Bangular calls the event handler only when the user presses _Enter_.

 <code-example path="user-input/src/app/keyup.components.ts" region="key-up-component-3" title="src/app/keyup.components.ts (v3)" linenums="false">